Aurornis 4 months ago

 I came to the conclusion that it would make sense to confirm a user's identity on the platform to migrate from (egress) by giving them a random word or sentence for them to post over there, so you can verify that their original profile is really theirs.

-• darkwater a day ago
+• darkwater 4 months ago

 Well, if the source is publicly available, anyone can copy it anyway.
 So, you need anyway to announce on the original account where it has been migrated to.

-• amyames 2 days ago
+• amyames 4 months ago

 this can be done, and it’s suspect when someone’s done it to build a following and it’s not clear if they own the tweets.